dbcodeio/vscode-api/README.md

 - Add database connections programmatically
 - Remove database connections
+- Reveal and navigate to connections in the DBCode explorer
 - Manage connection configurations with full type safety

+The API provides three main methods:
+- `addConnections()` - Add one or more database connections
+- `removeConnections()` - Remove connections by ID
+- `revealConnection()` - Show the explorer and optionally select a connection

 ## Core Types